 You have already mastered some of the symbols and punctuation marks.
 In your last lesson together, you will meet the rest of the symbols.
 You will also work on your accuracy and speed with the Key Pro 5 Skill Building lessons.
 And you will find out how you can continue to hone your keyboarding skills long after you have finished this course.

-Kathy Van Pelt has been involved in education for many years, teaching and assisting students with microcomputer application courses.
-Kathy specializes in Microsoft Office applications, Google Drive and Google Applications, the Windows and Mac operating systems, and keyboarding.
-For the past 25 years, she has taught computer courses at a community college, teaching both in the classroom and online.
-Before that, she spent nine years teaching word processing and business classes at a private business college.
-She loves being in the ever-evolving educational field, and she's especially excited about the flexibility that online learning offers students.
+Kathy Van Pelt has taught computer courses at a community college for the past 25 years.
+She specializes in Microsoft Office applications, Google Drive and Google Applications, the Windows and Mac operating systems, and keyboarding.
+She spent seven years teaching word processing and business classes at a private business college and loves being in the ever-evolving educational field.

 There are no prerequisites to take this course.